CODARcode/cheetah/README.md

 * Setting the coupling mechanism in ADIOS (SST, BPFile, SST RDMA, SSC, InsituMPI)

 ## Installation
-* Dependency: Linux, python 3.5+
+* Dependency: Linux, Python 3.5+
-* On supercomputers it should be installed on a parallel file system visible from compute/mother nodes
+* On supercomputers it should be installed at a location accessible from the parallel file system
-* One can also run campaign on a standalone computer by using <b>local</b> as a supercomputer
 * To install Cheetah, do:
   ```bash
   git clone git@github.com:CODARcode/cheetah.git